reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 ## Installation Guide
 - Remove test version if using it
 - Reboot
-- Install the module via Magisk Manager only
+- Install the module via Magisk Manager or Recovery
 - Reboot

 ## Optional